Bagolly/Toml/README.md

-Currently abusing this file so I don't have to create a wiki, since this is a private repo and you need PRO for that.
+WORK IN PROGRESS

+Currently passes all tests in the official test suite for TOML v1.0.0, I don't want to support v1.1.0 until it's actually out.
+There's a benchmark file, the aptly named "gigatest2.toml".
+In Release mode, it finishes completely in about 250-280ms.